EttienneS/starting_block/README.md

 Doing proper dependency injection in Unity is very hard as the state is managed in a weird way.
 A way to get around this is to use the Service Locator pattern, using this method a set of services can be defined (and instantiated in sequence) at start time, the Locator can then be invoked to find the service without the FindComponent<> overhead that Unity has.

 Still not as clean as a proper DI framework but much better than having to manage singleton states in every component.

+NOTE: When using this it is better to use the IGameService's Initialize method instead of Start and Awake as you are ensured that required stuff will be loaded by that time.

 ## Upcoming Features